UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

     <pre>
     <code class="language-PowerShell"># Windows event logs
+    ## The below example will create data sources for the event logs "System", "Application" and "Setup", with all severities being collected
     $EventLogNames = @("System", "Application", "Setup")
     foreach ($EventLogName in $EventLogNames) {
         $null = New-AzOperationalInsightsWindowsEventDataSource `